Katelynn MarfousiKM

 Why it works: A story doesn't have to be long to be effective, and Timex proved that with its recent billboard campaign for its Adsum watch.
 As everyone is clamoring to pack in more futuristic features and make all of their devices constantly connected and buzzing and alerting and pinging, Timex is like… "Nah."

 In fact, in ten short words, Timex managed to evoke a sense of nostalgia for the days when every device wasn't screaming at us for a response.
-Timex doesn't appear to be making a smartwatch any time soon, and they're leaning into the classic, timeless, actually-just-a-watch-and-not-a-tiny-computer aesthetic with their clever marketing.
+Timex doesn't appear to be making a smartwatch any time soon, and they're leaning into the classic, timeless, actually-just-a-watch-and-not-a-tiny-computer aesthetic with their clever marketing and storytelling in advertising.

 Brand storytelling example #5 Play-Doh's ad